 - 3 Coloured ribbon bookmarks

-Choosing the best goal setting planner is really about the type of goals you want to track, how committed you are to track, and what kinds of priorities do you want to measure.
+Choosing the best goal planner to achieve your goals is really about the type of things you want to track, how committed you are to writing things down, and what kinds of priorities you want to measure.
 What’s important is reviewing your goals regularly and adjusting your plans when life gets in the way.